- Price: 190 USD

 We are dealing with a 6-layer PCB, ATX motherboard.
 The 6 layer is main stream-on x570 motherboards.
-The PCIE 4.0 standard has some signal integrity issue, and a 6 layered PCB does help into have straighter PCIe traces in between components (north-bridge and CPU)
+The PCIE 4.0 standard has some signal integrity issue, and a 6 layered PCB does help isolating signals and avoiding component signal interference.

 Our AM4 socket can support :

 The TUF Gaming X570 Plus comes with what is advertised as a 12+2 phases VRM.

 Obviously it is not the case, but it is not all bad!